jmurth1234/tab-complete-input-vue/docs/docs.md

 Note: you _must_ set a `v-model` for any tab completion to work.

-Full examples of the components used within these docs are available in `~/docs/.vuepress/components`
+Full examples of the components used within these docs are available in this folder [`~/docs/.vuepress/components`](https://github.com/rymate1234/tab-complete-input-vue/tree/master/docs/.vuepress/components)

 ## Properties